 PLSC 496 Seminar in Political Science [A: 3-0-0]3.

-Prerequisite: Two 200-level PLSC courses and one 300-level PLSC course; consent.
-Rotation: Arranged
+Prerequisite: Two 200-level PLSC courses and one 300-level PLSC course; departmental consent.

 Research seminar in an area of theory and/or research methods within the discipline of political science.
 Requires approval of the course instructor.